phuongdnguyen/temporal-workflow-debugger/tdlv/README.md

 The debugger automatically checks for and can install required language-specific debuggers:
 - Delve for Go workflows
 - DebugPy for Python workflows
-- JS Debug for JavaScript workflows
+- JS Debug for Typescript workflows